NathanPaceydev/Time-Series-Forecasting-Using-Hybrid-Quantum-Classical-Models/notes.md

 - Parameter tuning and model architecture may evolve based on quantum integration needs
 - Maintain flexibility in model design to experiment with novel ideas during development

+---
+First get working hybrid
+Then compare to my thesis
+maybe add more data
+build classic ML
+compare hyper parameter's and setup to thesis iterate